Hazaras refuse to bury slain miners

 Meanwhile, Prime Minister Imran Khan presided over a briefing session on ‘No one goes to bed hungry.
 Special Assistant on Poverty Alleviation and Social Protection Dr Sania Nishtar gave a detailed briefing on the project to the prime minister.

-Meanwhile, Pakistan Muslim League-Nawaz (PML-N) Central Vice President Maryam Nawaz Sharif has shared the photo of the Hazara protesters with the bodies of the miners, killed in Machh in a tweet here Wednesday.
+Meanwhile, Pakistan Muslim League-Nawaz (PML-N) Central Vice President Maryam Nawaz Sharif has shared the photo of the Hazara protesters with the bodies of the miners, killed in Mach in a tweet here Wednesday.

 In the tweet, she wrote that the brutal murder of minors was a major tragedy for their mothers, sisters and loved ones and the whole nation shares their grief.